DalavanCloud/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     ![In the Configuration and Monitoring view, on the Overview tab, all services are started, active, and in sync.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image52.png "SAP HANA Administration Console, Overview tab")

-14. Switch to the **Alerts** tab, and verify they are not indicating any operational issues:
+14. Switch to the **Alerts** tab, and verify they are not indicating any operational issues

     ![On the SAP HANA Administration Console Alerts tab, no operational issues display.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image53.png "SAP HANA Administration Console, Alerts tab")